Core TeachingFood as medicine, digestive fire, constitutional balance

 What does Ayurveda offer the Terra Form§ practitioner?
 Several things.

-First: the understanding that digestion is central.
+First: digestion drives everything.
 The Hunger Teacher works directly on the digestive fire.
-Intermittent fasting kindles agni.
+Intermittent fasting fires the agni.
 Extended fasting resets it.
-The choice of when to eat — not just what — shapes the body's capacity to transform food into nourishment.
+The choice of when to eat, not just what, shapes the body's capacity to transform food into nourishment.

 Second: the awareness that constitution matters.
 Not everyone should eat the same things.
 The body you were given has specific needs.
-Learning your dosha is learning your edges.
-This is the work of the Floor Teacher — discovering where you end.
+Learning the dosha is learning the edges.
+This is the work of the Floor Teacher, discovering where you end.

-Third: the principle that food is medicine.
-What you eat today becomes your tissue tomorrow.
+Third: food functions as medicine.
+What you eat today becomes the tissue tomorrow.
 The Ayurvedic diet is not about restriction.
-It is about selection — choosing the foods that bring your particular body into balance.
+It is about selection, choosing the foods that bring the particular body into balance.

-Fourth: the recognition that how you eat is as important as what you eat.
-Eating in silence, eating with attention, eating when calm — this is the Silence Teacher at the table.
+Fourth: ritual rivals recipe in importance.
+Eating in silence, eating with attention, eating when calm: this is the Silence Teacher at the table.
 The nervous system state determines whether the food can be received.

 Ayurveda is three thousand years of watching what happens when humans eat.
 The watching continues.
 You are part of the experiment now.
-Your body, your digestion, your response to these foods — this is the laboratory.
+Body, digestion, response: the living laboratory.
 Pay attention.
-The teachings reveal themselves through practice.
+The teachings repeat, refine, reveal.

 This is the oldest unbroken tradition of food as medicine.
-It has survived because it works.
+It survives because it serves.
 Not because someone decreed it.
 Because generation after generation tried it, observed the results, passed on what they learned.
 You do not need to become Hindu.
 You do not need to believe in doshas as metaphysical realities.
 You need only cook the food, eat it as prescribed, and notice what happens.

 The fire is waiting.
 Feed it well.